openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/apis/AbilityKit/cj-apis-bundle_manager.md

 }
 ```

-**Description:** Configuration information of an application.
-Third-party applications can obtain their own application information through [getBundleInfoForSelf](#func-getbundleinfoforselfint32), where the input parameter bundleFlags must at least include GET_BUNDLE_INFO_WITH_APPLICATION.
+**Function:** Configuration information of the application.
+Third-party applications can obtain their own application information through [getBundleInfoForSelf](#static-func-getbundleinfoforselfint32), where the input parameter bundleFlags must include at least GET_BUNDLE_INFO_WITH_APPLICATION.

 **System Capability:** SystemCapability.BundleManager.BundleFramework.Core